Eashwar-S/beginner_tutorials/README.md

 This will record all the topics for 15 seconds and store it in record.bag file in results folder

 ## How to test .bag file
-Open a new termina; and run the following commands:
+Open a new terminal; and run the following commands:
 ```
 cd catkin_ws
 source devel/setup.bash
 rosrun beginner_tutorials listener
 ```
-Open another termina; and run the following commands:
+Open another terminal; and run the following commands:
 ```
 cd catkin_ws
 source devel/setup.bash